joshbuchea/joshbuchea.com/apps.md

 title: Apps
 ---

-I'm the author of several applications available on the iOS App Store & Google Play Store.
-These are detailed below.
+I'm the author of several applications available on the iOS App Store & Google Play Store:

 <br>